-The inferior thoracic aperture is broad and encompasses the upper part of the abdominal cavity.
-The large musculoaponeurotic diaphragm connected to the margins of thoracic outlet divides the thoracic cavity from the abdominal cavity.
+The Inferior Thoracic Aperture is broad and the upper part of the abdominal cavity is encompassed by the inferior thoracic aperture.
+The thoracic cavity and the abdominal cavity is divided by the large musculoaponeurotic diaphragm connected to the margins of thoracic outlet.

 The thoracic outlet is closed by a large dome-shaped flat muscle named diaphragm.
 Because it separates thoracic cavity from abdominal cavity, it’s also named thoraco-abdominal diaphragm.

 The diaphragm is the primary muscle of respiration.
 It’s dome shaped and is composed of peripheral muscular part, and central fibrous part named central tendon.

 The origin of the diaphragm is splitted into 3 parts, viz.

 It is composed of 2 fleshy slides, which originate from the posterior surface of the xiphoid process.

 On every side, it includes 6 fleshy skids, which originate from the inner surface of lower 6 ribs near their costal cartilages.

 - Right crus:

 - It’s a vertical fleshy bundle, which originates from the right side of anterior aspects of the upper 3 lumbar vertebrae and intervening intervertebral discs.

 - It’s vertical fleshy bundle, which appears from the left side of anterior aspects of upper 2 lumbar vertebrae and the intervening intervertebral discs.